bbauska/TUMx-DWAPNx/README.md

 actually, these three components we are going to use in an example.
 The example is coming in the next videos and the next lectures.
 And there is actually two of them.
 The first one is only an **API** example.
-So, it won\'t have views.
+So, it won&apos;t have views.
 In the second example, which we call complete, we will also provide some views, which are done using the **Pug** templating engine.